Hyatt Regency New Orleans: Hurricane Katrina damage

 The hotel received extensive damage when Hurricane Katrina made landfall in the city on August 29, 2005, where all of the windows of the hotel were blown out by severe winds, and water and debris were blown into the guest rooms and atrium lobby.
 There was feces and urine in the lobby, shattered glass everywhere, backed up toilets, and extreme heat, as the air conditioning did not work due to generator failure.
 In response the guests were evacuated to the ballrooms, along with stranded city residents.
 On August 31, a convoy of food and supplies provided by Hyatt hotels in Atlanta and Houston arrived.
-The hotel provided shelter for New Orleans Mayor Ray Nagin, the New Orleans Police Department and Fire Department, the Louisiana National Guard, the Federal Emergency Management Agency (FEMA), the Army Corps of Engineers, and some refugees who managed to sneak in from the Superdome nearby.
+The hotel provided shelter for New Orleans Mayor Ray Nagin, the New Orleans Police Department and Fire Department, the Louisiana National Guard, the Federal Emergency Management Agency (FEMA), the Army Corps of Engineers, and some displaced residents who managed to sneak in from the Superdome nearby.
 On September 2, 2005, the approximately 900 hotel guests were evacuated by bus or by car; none were suffering from major illnesses or injuries.